RoMeAh-zz/blazify-discord-bot/README.md

 * **This is a Project of a Discord Bot named Blazify that how it works and contributing to it if there is any kind of bugs.
 You can't clone and run your own instance Licensed under [Apache 2.0](https://github.com/Blazify/blazify-discord-bot/blob/Typescript_Version/LICENSE)**

+# What is Blazify?

+* **Blazify is a Multi-purpose Discord Bot which helps out people to run their server amd enjoy their time in discord.
+Currently the bot is present in 71 servers so please invite the bot so that we Verified Developers**

 # Important
 * **[Support Server](https://discord.gg/UDuBXKW)**
 * **[Invite Bot](https://discord.com/api/oauth2/authorize?client_id=696756322825404416&permissions=8&scope=bot)**
+* **[Website](https://blazify-bot.glitch.me)**
 * **We neither support self hosting or will allow it.
 This Project is public just for a reason if you want to contribute or want to know how actually Blazify Works.**
-* **[Website](https://blazify-bot.glitch.me)**
 * **If Any Token or Client Secret has been pushed to the project don't try to push it as it will be regenerated**